 1981: As a tribute to the late John Lennon, Elton John released his 1974 live performance of “I Saw Here Standing There” with Lennon at Madison Square Garden as a single.
 It was Lennon’s last major live performance and the only version of the song to enter the UK charts, where it reached #40.

 1985: Boston band ‘Til Tuesday released their first single and title track from their debut album, Voices Carry.
+It became the their highest charting single and only top 10 hit in the US, peaking at #8 on the Billboard Hot 100.

 1996: Genesis drummer and lead vocalist Phil Collins revealed that he was leaving the group.
 The announcement was made at a tongue-in-cheek press release in which the band stated they were seeking a new vocalist and that “for the past 20 years, Collins had been temping as a singer, to great acclaim.”
 Ray Wilson later joined Tony Banks and Mike Rutherford to record what became the group’s final album, Calling All Stations.